ilyam3004/ChatApplication/README.md

 # Architecture📐

-In our application's backend, we adhere to a 3-tier architecture model, which promotes clear separation of concerns and scalability.
+In our application's backend, we are using a 3-tier architecture model, which promotes clear separation of concerns and scalability.
 The system architecture is organized into three main tiers: Presentation/UI, Business Logic, and Data Access layers.

 <div align="center">
 <img src="assets/architecture.png">